ovh/public-cloud-examples/README.md

 Have a look in [CONTRIBUTING.md](https://github.com/ovh/public-cloud-examples/blob/master/CONTRIBUTING.md)

+# Getting Started

+Her you can start to operate your OVHcloud services, with tutorials on useful tools setup, with examples.

+ - Starting Pack to manage your OVHcloud Services from shell : go to [basics](./basics/) and read the [README](./basics/README.md)

 # Tools for labs

 Here you find severals tools to help you to build a lab on OVHcloud public cloud products.